SYDNEY

 I thought about all the times Alpha Gray had treated me harshly and the way he despised me.
 He didn't like me, and I doubted he ever would because he loves my sister, and that will never change, even if he finds out that I am his true mate.

-But why, then, was he telling everyone that my sister Alexis was his mate?
 The confusion swirled in my mind like a storm.
 Did he not know about our bond, or was he just pretending for some reason?

 "Katrina, why would Alpha Gray claim Alexis as his mate if we're his true mates?"
 I asked, feeling a mix of emotions.